 This module acts as an introduction to contemporary composition, and addresses some of its fundamental issues.
-Students will work on and submit a folio of compositions.
+You will work on and submit a folio of compositions.

 Module will run

 Presentation is through lectures, workshops, analysis and tutorials.
 The class exercises form the basis of workshops in which all will also take part as performers: instruments must therefore be at hand.
-All students must be equipped with manuscript paper, pencil and a ruler.
+You must be equipped with manuscript paper, pencil and a ruler.

 Module learning outcomes

-By the end of the project the students should:
+By the end of the project you should:

 have developed an understanding of, and creative engagement with, compositional techniques as demonstrated in some key works by twentieth and twenty-first century composers;

 have acquired a deeper awareness of the fundamental issues of contemporary composition such as clarity of expression, coherence, unity and diversity within an overall self-defined structure;

 have been encouraged to discover and develop the potential of their own creative voice by applying these principles and musical techniques in their compositions;

 have developed skills in working independently and self-reliantly, as well as contributing effectively to group workshop activities as performers and listeners and by giving supportively-critical peer feedback.